nevesnunes/refugees-statistics/README.md

 To run the project create a local server, for example with python:

 ```
 #!javascript

 python -m http.server 8888

+or

+python -m SimpleHTTPServer 8888
 ```

-After this just navigate to the main folder to run the index.html file
+Afterwards, just navigate to the main folder to run the index.html file